Integrated Pest Management

 Pesticide Reduction

-In May 2005, the Lawrence City Commission asked the Parks and Recreation Department
+In May 2005, the Lawrence City Commission asked the then Parks and Recreation Department, (now the Parks, Recreation and Culture Department)

 to select a park to conduct a pilot program, maintaining it as a pesticide-free area for a

 one-year period.
-Lawrence Parks and Recreation staff chose Watson Park in Downtown Lawrence for the program.
+Department staff chose Watson Park in Downtown Lawrence for the program.

 During this time, the department experimented with non-pesticide products to manage weeds,